Strike2610/CloudDatabases/readme.md

 In the location above, make a table called `product-thumbnails`.
 Dump the images in `/images` in this blob for everything to function as it should.

+It is also important to open the Package Manager Console and run `Update-Database` to create the database.

 ## Usage

-There are 2 relevant projects to run:
-1. `EndPoints`: as a user, these are the endpoints that can be called for various functionalities.
-2. `QueueProcessing`: for the user this doesn't do anything, but it contains all internal workings for the functioning.

-Neither project requires the other to function, but full functionality will require the other project as they work in tandem.

 Below, each end point is explained with usage.
-This project also contains an insomnia export for easy usage.
+This project contains an insomnia export for easy usage.
-Though the port of this may have to be changed in the enviroment variables as localhost can change this.

 ### Get Product Info `/products/{id}`